social-comp/YouTubeAudit-data/README.md

 ## Citation Information

-If you use the dataset in your research, please cite the following paper [(link)](https://dl.acm.org/doi/10.1145/3392854):
+If you use the dataset in your research, please cite the following paper:
-> Eslam Hussein*, Prerna Juneja*, Tanushree Mitra.
-"Measuring Misinformation in Video Search Platforms: An Audit Study on YouTube".
-The 23rd ACM Conference on Computer-Supported Cooperative Work and Social Computing.
+> Eslam Hussein, Prerna Juneja, and Tanushree Mitra.
 2020.
+Measuring Misinformation in Video Search Platforms: An Audit Study on YouTube.
+Proc.
+ACM Hum.-Comput.
+Interact.
+4, CSCW1, Article 048 (May 2020), 27 pages.
+DOI:https://doi.org/10.1145/3392854.